AMP217/aiboy5/README.md

 ---

-# 🔥 Cyber-Coffee Identity
+# 🔥 Identity

-A mix of **coffee warmth + neon edge**:
+A mix of edge:

 - ☕ Powered by cold brew & late-night coding
-- ⚡ Building **cyberpunk-inspired apps** with warm latte gradients
+- ⚡ Building **inspired apps for shan people** with warm Espresso
 - 🔧 Specializing in **AI, automation, backend, and smooth UX**
-- 🌌 Aesthetic: *"Cozy café meets neon city nights"*
-- 🔥 Goal: Create tools that feel warm, fast, elegant, and futuristic
+- 🔥 Goal: Create tools that feel warm, fast, elegant, and futuristic to make an update version for S

 ---

-# 🎨 Latte Gradient Tech Stack (Cyber Coffee Edition)
+# 🎨 Tech Stack

 ### **Languages & Frameworks**
 <p align="center">